 An Ayurvedic consultation takes place in the early morning when it is quiet and calm and with no food taken since the previous day.

 You need to read the consultation procedures to ensure you are prepared for the consultation and know what to expect.
 Then print out and fill in a Daily Lifestyle evaluation form and bring this with you to the consultation.
 Bring copies of any recent medical reports.

 A period of discussion will ensure you understand the fundamentals of Ayurveda and your evaluation report will be examined.
 Then the pulse will be read determining the Dosha.
 This will be explained briefly.
 A food list will be recommended containing food items that will pacify the appropriate Dosha and some guidelines on lifestyle will be given.

-The focus initially is on the three pillars of food, exercise, and sleep.
-Further Lifestyle adjustments tend to be discussed in more detail in subsequent follow-up consultations once you have had more time to take in the information given in the first consultation.
+The focus initially is on the three pillars of life: food, exercise, and sleep.
+Further Lifestyle adjustments tend to be discussed in more detail in subsequent follow-up consultations once you have had more time to take in and work on the information given in the first consultation.

 You can commence on the correct Dietetics (correct food for you) from day one and within a short time on the recommended individual program.
 This may include herbal formulas, massage therapy, and Yoga for Dosha therapy.
 All of this is woven into a specific program that suits you as an individual.
 No single treatment as suggested can help you totally, but abiding strictly to the full program will bring you better control, management, and eventual total recuperation and recovery from the imbalanced state.

 Your progress is continuously monitored through detailed and regular feedback allowing advice, support and adjustments to the treatment and life-style regimen to be given where necessary.
 This is a vital aspect of treatment and you are recommended to use the feedback form and return it once per week and also keep a detailed diary of activities, moods, diet; anything and everything that may be affecting you positively or negatively.